pscally1005/pscally1005.github.io/_posts/protein/2023-08-16-apple-bread.markdown

 - cinnamon
 - ginger
 - cake
 Description: This cinnamon apple bread is a perfect fall based dessert that won't set you off your healthy eating path.
+It's similar to my <a href="banana-protein">Protein Banana Nut Bread</a> and <a href="pumpkin-bread">Protein Pumpkin Loaf</a> recipes, but apple based instead (duh).
 The combination of cinnamon and ginger with apples is a classic for a reason!
-This recipe also works fantastic as a carrot cake recipe too, just swap out the apples for grated carrots.
+This recipe also works fantastic as a carrot cake recipe too, just swap out the apples for grated carrots, or check out my <a href="carrot-cake">Layered Protein Carrot Cake</a>.
 Instructions:
 - Combine dry ingredients in a bowl - oat flour, whey, casein, baking powder, cinnamon, salt, baking soda, and ginger<br><br>